DataIntellectTech/TorQ/docs/segmentedtickerplant.md

   Here we have the trade and trade_iex tables both being saved to the same periodic log file, the quote and quote_iex tables both having their own daily log file and the heartbeat table having a periodic log file all to itself.
 This mode may be advantageous in the case where some tables receive far more updates than others, so they can have more rigorously partitioned logs, and the sparser tables can be pooled together.
 There is some complexity associated with this mode, as there can be different log files rolling at different times.

+  Note that each of the new logging modes includes a q object saved in the directory called stpmeta, this is a table that contains information on the stp logs present in the directory.
+The table stpmeta contains multiple columns including:

+- seq, the order of the logfiles, for periodic data all files for the same time period have the same seq number
+- logname, pathway to the logfile
+- start, the time and date that the logfile was created
+- end, the time and date that the logfile was closed
+- tbls, the tables present in each logfile
+- msgcount, the count of the messages in each logfile
+- schema, schemas for each of the tables in the tbls column
+- additional, any additional information about the logfile

 **Batching Modes**

 The other main update is how updates are published to subscribers.
 Again, there are named modes which are set with the `.stplg.batchmode` variable and these allow the user to be flexible with process latency and throughput by altering the `.u.upd` and `.z.ts` functions: